BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

  - **Watch your Nerve.** Fighting drains it.
 If it hits 0, V has a heart attack and dies.
 Showers, sleep, dancing, drinks and smokes bring it back.
 See [Nerve](#nerve).
  - **Alcohol, cigarettes and drugs are addictive.** Use them in moderation.
  - **Fast travel is turned off.** You drive, take a taxi, or ride the metro.
- - **You can only craft at your stash**, and your stash can't hold food, drinks or drugs.
+ - **You can only craft at a stash.** That means the stash in one of your apartments, or the trunk of a car you own.
+Your stash can't hold food, drinks or drugs.
 You can carry 80 less weight than normal.
  - **Your guns wear out.** Repair them at the crafting bench before they drop a tier and start jamming.
 See [Weapon Condition and Jamming](#weapon-condition-and-jamming).
- - **Only iconic weapons can be upgraded.** This is how the base game works since patch 2.0.
-Normal guns can only be repaired.
  - **Enemies hit you when you stand in the open.** Use cover, keep moving sideways, and don't rush across open ground.
 See [Enemies](#enemies).
  - **Quickhacks are locked until you breach the network.** See [Breaching and Quickhacks](#breaching-and-quickhacks).
  - **Money is tight.** Selling guns isn't a gold mine anymore, and Viktor wants €$33,000 for your chrome.
 See [Economy and Loot](#economy-and-loot).